cobelu/Long-EZ/I/md/17_PITCH TRIM AND ROLL TRIM.md

 Cut two 20" length of 7x7 1/16" dia. aircraft cable.
 Using two AN100-3 {Thimbles} and two 18-1-C {sleves}, swage one end of each cable to PTH.
 Install PTH as shown using **all** the hardware shown in {Figure 17-4 }section A-A.
-Cut two 2" lengths of polyflow nylon conduit and flox to instrument panel holes.
+Cut two 2" lengths of polyflow nylon conduit and flox to instrument panel holes located at B.L 9.5 (5/8" inboard of the left side), with the top cable at W.L.
+9.6", and bottom cable at W.L.
+8.3".
+The top of the longeron is W.L.
+23". {CP24 pg 11 MEO}
 Thread the cable thru and swage the ends at the 5.6 and 6.2 dimensions with the PTH handle at the **neutral trim position**.

 Install AN100-3 thimbles in the elevator bracket (PTB chap.
 11 {Figure 11-33}).